scoconno/scoconno.github.io/mind/animals/index.md

 title: Animal Consciousness
 ---

 Congratulations!
 You have reached the final topic of the course, animal consciousness.
 This module is structured differently from those that went before.
 It will occupy us for the next two weeks.
-Our interest is animal consciousness and our goal will be for each of you to write a convincing that some animal of your choice does have consciousness.
+Our interest is animal consciousness and our goal will be for each of you to write a convincing essay that some animal of your choice does have consciousness.

 This will be a fairly independent module.
 Instead of giving you detailed notes and very specific readings, I am assigning an encyclopedia entry that you will use as a spring board for your own research.
 I also include a couple of optional readings and several relevant videos (see below).
 Why this alternative structure?
 I want you think about what is most characteristic of consciousness, and I want to give you the freedom to focus on an animal of your choice.
 Of course, I will be available to answer all of your questions along the way.